Middle School Math Contests

 Stanford Math Tournament (SMT)

-The Stanford Math Tournament (SMT) is an annual student-run math competition for high school students held at Stanford University.
-SMT aims to encourage interest in math by providing students from around the world an opportunity to work on fun and challenging problems and to meet other students interested in math.
+An annual student-run math competition for high school students held each April at Stanford University, with a worldwide online edition as well, giving students from around the world an opportunity to work on fun, challenging problems.
 SMT only allows high school students to participate.

 Princeton University Mathematics Competition (PUMaC)